4.1 React.js with Node.js

 • ES modules are supprted.

-• Directories and files in my-react-app: [from Trial 6]
+• Directories and files in my-react-app: [for Trial 7]

 • index.html - a template that includes